adrian83/adrian83.github.io/page_data/content/post/004_serverless_api_on_aws.md

               return {"statusCode": 500, "body": "Internal server error: {0}".format(response)}

             return {"statusCode": 200}
 ```

-Let's take a look at properties that we have to define for all our Lambda functions:
+Let's take a look at properties, that we have to define for all our Lambda functions:

-- `FunctionName` name of the function
+- `FunctionName` - name of the Lambda function
-- `Role` permissions for the lambda function
+- `Role` - permissions for the Lambda function
-- `Handler` name of the funcion that will be called when Lambda will be executed
+- `Handler` - name of the function (in source code), that will be called when Lambda will be executed
-- `Runtime` defines runtime of the Lambda (programming language and it's version)
+- `Runtime` - defines runtime of the Lambda (programming language and it's version)
-- `Timeout` max duration of the Lambda in seconds
+- `Timeout` - max duration of the Lambda (in seconds)
-- `MemorySize` describes how powerfull will be the hardware (not only memory but also cpu) running your function
+- `MemorySize` - describes, how powerfull will be the hardware (not only memory but also CPU), running your function
-- `Environment.Variables` variables that can be defined in CloudFormation and used in code
+- `Environment.Variables` - defines variables, that can be assigned in CloudFormation and used in code
-- `Code.ZipFile` code of our lambda function
+- `Code.ZipFile` - code of the Lambda function

 ### Endpoints

-Service in AWS that allows you to create API is called API Gateway.
+Exposing API to the world can be done through API Gateway service.

-Curently you can create Gateways in two ways:
+Curently we can create Gateways in two ways:

-- by using resource with type AWS::ApiGateway::RestApi (and few others from AWS::ApiGateway::* namespace) which allows detailed configuration
+- by using resource with type `AWS::ApiGateway::RestApi` (and few others from `AWS::ApiGateway::*` namespace), which allows detailed configuration of API Gateway
-- by using resource with type AWS::Serverless::Api which simplifies API Gateway creation to single resource
+- by using resource with type `AWS::Serverless::Api`, which simplifies API Gateway creation to single resource

-Integrating Lambdas with API gateway is quite easy and it looks something like this:
+Integrating Lambdas with API Gateway is quite easy and it looks something like this:

 ```
   UserAPIGateway: